 "Nappy Run: is a 5km Fun Run which takes place at the Joburg Zoo every year coinciding with National Children’s Day, the purpose of the Nappy Run™ campaign is to educate the public on the violation of rights of our country’s most marginalized and vulnerable group of people – children with disabilities and to appeal to the public for online donations which go towards the purchase of nappies for children with disabilities.

 The event is organised by the National Council of and for Persons with Disabilities (NCPD) and forms part of the NCPD’sobservation of South Africa’s Disability Rights Awareness Month (DRAM) in November.
 The Nappy Run campaign runs until 3 December to coincide with the International Day of Persons with Disabilities (IDPD), while DRAM also culminates on that same day.
 For more information about the Nappy Run™ fun run, or to make a donation, visit www.nappyrun.org.za, or find them on Facebook - @Nappyrun.sa | Instagram - @Nappyrun.sa |Twitter - @NappyRun.
 Alternatively, email: email@example.com."

 2. Diagnostic Focused Organizations

-Diagnostic-focused organizations, such as the the South African National Council for the Blind represent a medical diagnostic group, such as the Blind.
+Diagnostic-focused organizations, such as Blind SA & The South African National Council for the Blind represent a medical diagnostic group, such as the Blind.

 The South African National Council for the Blind (SANCB)